-1.1.5.2 Flash Memory
+1.2.5.2 Flash Memory

 The ColdFire flash module (CFM) is a non-volatile memory (NVM) module that connects to the processor's high-speed local bus.
-The CFM is constructed with four banks of 32-Kbyte×16-bit flash memory arrays to generate 256 Kbytes of 32-bit flash memory.
+The CFM is constructed with up to four banks of 16-Kbyte×16-bit flash memory arrays to generate up to 128 Kbytes of 32-bit flash memory.
 These electrically erasable and programmable arrays serve as non-volatile program and data memory.
 The flash memory is ideal for program and data storage for single-chip applications, allowing for field reprogramming without requiring an external high voltage source.
 The CFM interfaces to the ColdFire core through an optimized read-only memory controller that supports interleaved accesses from the 2-cycle flash memory arrays.
-A backdoor mapping of the flash memory is used for all program, erase, and verify operations, as well as providing a read datapath for the DMA.
-Flash memory may also be programmed via the EzPort, which is a serial flash memory programming interface that allows the flash memory to be read, erased and programmed by an external controller in a format compatible with most SPI bus flash memory chips.
+A backdoor mapping of the flash memory may also be programmed via the EzPort, which is a serial flash memory programming interface that allows the flash memory to be read, erased and programmed by an external controller in a format compatible with most SPI bus flash memory chips.

-1.1.6 Power Management
+1.2.6 Power Management

-The MCF5213 incorporates several low-power modes of operation entered under program control and exited by several external trigger events.
+The device incorporates several low-power modes of operation entered under program control and exited by several external trigger events.
 An integrated power-on reset (POR) circuit monitors the input supply and forces an MCU reset as the supply voltage rises.
 The low voltage detector (LVD) monitors the supply voltage and is configurable to force a reset or interrupt condition if it falls below the LVD trip point.
 The RAM standby switch provides power to RAM when the supply voltage to the chip falls below the standby battery voltage.